mvg-fi/mvg-bridge/OVERVIEW.md

 ## Limitation

 For now, the MTG doesn't support direct deposit and withdrawal.
-So it's meaningless to use for MTG for now.
-The current design will be reused once the MTG supports all the functionalities.
+The current design will be updated once the MTG supports them.

 ## Use cases